TimeConqueror/SpongeMixins/README.md

     }
 }
 ```
 &emsp;&emsp;2.4 Copy this script to the end of your `build.gradle`.
-Here you should **replace** all `yourmodid` here with your mod id too.
+Here you should **replace** all `yourmodid` with your mod id too.
 This script is needed to:
 * Relocate all your `org.spongepowered.*` imports to `shaded.org.spongepowered.*`
 * Obfuscate minecraft methods, that are used in Mixin classes
-* Add refmap file, that is used by SpongeMixins in runtime
+* Add refmap file that is used by SpongeMixins in runtime

 ```groovy